 The First Day of School

 We are "back to school" in just twelve days, and I'm excited but honestly, also a bit panicked!
 Every year I have a little panic about two weeks out from our first day and think "maybe we should just push back and start a week later..." but then I decide to start on time and so far so good.
 Because homeschooling is fun. :) The first day of school each year is always exciting, but I think that first day of first grade is really one to treasure.
-I thought I would share with you today an excerpt from the First Grade curriculum on planning out that very first day of school!
+In this post, I thought I would share an excerpt from the First Grade curriculum on planning out that very first day of school!
 This comes from the section on How to Teach the Form Drawing Block....

 The first day of first grade is very important, as it sets the tone for all the lessons to follow.
 I recommend that you plan and “rehearse” this first day more than you typically would so that you convey a comfortable feeling of authority.
 I’m almost positive that you’ll have days in your homeschooling career when you wake up without a plan and end up improvising - but don’t make this day one of them!